Various leafy green plants sit in pots and bags

 1.8.2 Obligations to employees under labour or social security laws and regulations arising from the regular employment relationship shall not be avoided through the use of labour-only contracting, subcontracting, or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment, nor shall any such obligations be avoided through the excessive use of fixed-term contracts of employment.

-conditions, rights, responsibilities and duties set out in the contract and the employer’s.
+1.8.4 There should be equal balance between the employee’s employment conditions, rights, responsibilities and duties set out in the contract and the employer’s.

 1.9 No harsh or inhumane treatment is allowed ⚫